 Assessments can also help when you’re stuck trying to describe yourself.
 Maybe you’re writing your LinkedIn summary, or creating your pitch, or writing a cover letter and you just can’t quite figure out how to describe yourself in a way that connects with your Target.
 You could take any of several free online assessments like and use insights from them to create a new way to describe yourself.
 I’ve included links to several assessments below.
 Give them a try and see what you find out about you.

-If you’re ready to take action to gain a new perspective on your career, click here to apply for a strategy call with me.
+If you’re ready to take action to gain a new perspective on your career, click here to schedule a strategy call with me.